Is Culinary School Worth It in 2026?

 Culinary school also can provide networking opportunities outside the four walls of the classroom.

-Students at Escoffier’s Austin or Boulder campuses may have the chance to participate in food festivals or culinary competitions as student volunteers.
+Students at Escoffier’s Austin or Boulder campuses may have the chance to participate in food festivals, culinary competitions, or other culinary-focused events as student volunteers.
 This can give them the opportunity to work elbow-to-elbow with great local chefs.

 Culinary Graduates Can Look Forward to Post-School Support